MNC89/eks-self-mgd/eks/README.md

 * Increasing available IP addresses on worker nodes: https://docs.aws.amazon.com/eks/latest/userguide/cni-increase-ip-addresses.html
 * VPC-CNI Prefix and IP targets: https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/prefix-and-ip-target.md
 * EKS Troubleshooting: https://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html#not-ready

+## Challenges

+* Lack of official Terraform and AWS documentation: Terraform does not have a module for a self managed node group and the AWS documentation only gives instructions on how to create one with eksctl or through the AWS Management Console.
+Finding documentation turned out to be challenging because of how involved it is to create a self managed node group.
+The upside, however is having very granular control.
+* Worker node keypair: I was initally going to create a keypair dynamically each time the workflow was run, but I realized that doing so would store a copy in the tf.state file.
+After researching many methods, I decided that the most secure was to have the user create one given the provided aws cli command and store it locally.
+* Worker node AMI: I couldn't figure out which AMI to go with for the worker nodes because there were too many options.
+With a little research, I was able to find the EKS optimized nodes and pull the lastest AMI dynamically from ssm for the launch template.
+* VPC CNI: While I understood the basic concept of this addon, I had to do a lot of research to figure out how to set it up properly.
+Figuring out how to find the maximum pods that an instance can support and trying to understand what WARM_IP_TARGET and MINIMUM_IP_TARGET were definitely a challenge.